Sitting Ducks (TV series): Merchandise

 Sitting Ducks proved to be a big hit with the European children's show market, and as a result toys, clothing and other merchandise were created.

 Print

-The cartoon itself also spawned a few books.
+The show itself also spawned a few books.
 Quacking Up is a joke book written by Rick Walton featuring the characters from the TV show, and multiple children's picture books by Danielle Mentzer and Annmarie Harris based on various episodes.
 The books were released in 2004, roughly one year after the show had ended.

 Video games

 In May 2003, Light and Shadow Production picked up the rights from Universal to create games for Sitting Ducks.

 PlayStation 2/Microsoft Windows

 Developed by Asobo Studio, the PlayStation 2 and Microsoft Windows versions are 3D action-adventure titles where the player controls Bill and Aldo in different missions based on episodes from the show, with a Multiplayer racing mode also available.
 An Xbox release was also planned, but was cancelled.